VegaDeftwing/OpGuidesHugoSrc/content/Music/seqandmidi.md

 {{< columns >}}

-One of the more common methods to add variety is to just to sequence your sequences (usually this is called scenes) which while *can* be done by putting multiple sequences (or a multi-lane sequencer like the Bogaudio PGMR sequencer that was used above ) through and sequencing that switch, is a bit tedious to setup.
+One of the more common methods to add variety is to just to sequence your sequences (usually this is called scenes) which while *can* be done by putting multiple sequences <a class="ptr">(2)</a> through and sequencing that switch, is a bit tedious to setup.

 <--->